Skeleton Clustering: Dimension-Free Density-based Clustering: Simulations

 \subsubsection{Mickey Data}

-~~~~The simulated Mickey data is an intrinsically $2$-dimensional data consists of one large circular region with $1000$ data points and two small circular regions each with $100$ data points.
+~~~~The simulated Mickey data is an intrinsically $2$-dimensional data consisting of one large circular region with $1000$ data points and two small circular regions each with $100$ data points.
 As a result, the structures have unbalanced sizes.
 The total sample size is $n = 1200$ and we choose the number of knots to be $k= [\sqrt{1200}] = 35$.
 We include additional variables with random Gaussian noises to make it a high dimensional data ($d=10,100,500,1000$) the same way as in Section \ref{sec::YY}.
 The left panel of Figure~\ref{fig::mickey1} shows the scatter plot of the first two dimensions.

-We perform the same comparisons as done on the Yinyang data in Section \ref{sec::YY}, and the results are displayed in Figure~\ref{fig::mickey2}.
+We perform the same comparisons as done on the Yinyang data with the {true number of components $S=3$ provided to all the clustering algorithms,} and the results are displayed in Figure~\ref{fig::mickey2}.
 All methods perform well when $d$ is small but starting at $d=100$, traditional methods fail to recover the underlying clusters.
-On the other hand, all methods in the skeleton clustering framework work well even when $d=1000$.
+On the other hand, all methods in the skeleton clustering framework and the KmH approach work well even when $d=1000$.